MuhammeedAlaa/INTEGRAL-INVADERS-/README.md

 ![BULLET WITH EGG](https://user-images.githubusercontent.com/42709288/72674682-1b83bf80-3a82-11ea-8d1d-02509cfdf571.png)

+if you win this game you will get a "you won" statement as this and if you lose ,you will get a black screen and the program will exit in both case
 ![YOUWON](https://user-images.githubusercontent.com/42709288/72674615-5e916300-3a81-11ea-88ff-34176bdce712.png)

-as you see you can move left and right with left and right arrows and hit space to fire your bullet
+as you see you can move left and right with left and right arrows and hit space to fire your bullet if you get bored from the game you can press "ESC" at any time and the game will be closed

 # configuration
 ![2020-01-19_6-05-31](https://user-images.githubusercontent.com/42709288/72674652-c34cbd80-3a81-11ea-8b3e-29b6d6cec5bd.png)